Bornunique911/Cyber-security-resources/README.md

 - #### [CyberSec Courses for Beginners](https://hackerstop.org/hacking)
 - #### [Awesome Computer History](https://github.com/watson/awesome-computer-history)
+- #### [ITMASTERS Free Short Course on PenTesting](https://itmasters.edu.au/free-short-course-pen-testing/) and a free exam at the end.
 - #### [Introduction to Cyber Security](https://skillsforall.com/course/introduction-to-cybersecurity) (Skillsforall)
 - #### [So you want to be a Hacker?](https://netsec.ws/?p=468)
 - #### [Becoming a Pentester by Jhalon](https://jhalon.github.io/becoming-a-pentester/)